 During 2020, we implemented the Rubix Academy across the group as a comprehensive digital learning platform to which all employees have access.
 The platform contains both mandatory and discretionary learning modules in multiple languages.

 Every year, Rubix carries out a group-wide employee survey to obtain feedback for management and to identify areas to focus on to increase employee engagement and learning.
 The 2020 survey highlighted another year of improvement in our Engagement Index which at 68, now stands above the European benchmark.
 This score highlights the success of the Group’s focus on employee health and wellbeing during the disruptive COVID pandemic.
 High-frequency, high-visibility communications from the Group’s senior management team helped to protect motivation and engagement.
 This was supported by excellent communications from line managers, especially where teams were working from home more than they had done before, and our colleagues felt strongly that they and their teams were supported and worked together effectively during this difficult time.

 This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and is subject to an annual review.

-Approved by the Rubix Group Holdings Limited board of directors.
+Approved on behalf of the Rubix Group Holdings Limited Board of Directors

 Andrew Silverbeck, Director, for and on behalf of Rubix Group Holdings Limited